Achieve Global Safaris is very ready to introduce you to Africa

 - 21 Days Explore Uganda Safari

 Africa has a couple of the natural wonders of the world.
-Your greatest reason for going on Africa tours and safaris should be wildlife viewing followed by primate experiences.
+Your greatest reason for going on Africa tours and Africa safaris or africa trips should be wildlife viewing followed by primate experiences.
 The continent is blessed with so many wildlife species and primates, some of which you cannot find in any other continent.
-Some of these include the endangered mountain gorillas, an ape species that can only be found in Uganda, Rwanda and Congo.
+Some of these include the endangered mountain gorillas, an ape species that can only be found in Uganda, Rwanda and Congo therefore making Uganda safari, Rwanda safari and congo tours such an interesting venture.
 An interesting array to see on your trip to Africa are the Big 5 African animals.
 These include Elephants, Leopards, Lions, Buffaloes and Rhinos.

 Uganda (our primary destination) happens to be a God blessed country with abundant wildlife, nature, land scenery among others.
 This country was also termed as the pearl of Africa for its beauty and amazing scenery.
 Uganda is blessed with 10 National parks which are all run under the Uganda Wildlife Authority.
 Some of the interesting facts about Ugandan safaris is that, the country possesses two national parks i.e. Bwindi Impenetrable Forest National Park and Mgahinga National Park which inhabit some of the remaining species of Gorillas in the whole world.